hg42/uxregexp/README.md

 Most (or may be all?) other regexp libraries like perl, PCRE, python, golang, ... return character indexes for each group.
 But javascript does not provide these.
 You ony get the start index of the whole match.

+As noted above, javascript improves on that, we will see.

 You can try this online at [regex101](https://regex101.com/)